apache/mesos/docs/scheduler-http-api.md

 ```

 ### ERROR
+Can be sent either:

-Sent by the master when an asynchronous error event is generated (e.g., a framework is not authorized to subscribe with one of the given roles).
+* As the first event (in lieu of `SUBSCRIBED`) when the scheduler's `SUBSCRIBE` request is invalid (e.g. invalid `FrameworkInfo`) or unauthorized (e.g., a framework is not authorized to subscribe with some of the given `FrameworkInfo.roles`).
+* When an asynchronous error event is generated (e.g. the master detects a newer subscription from a failed over instance of the scheduler).

 It is recommended that the framework abort when it receives an error and retry subscription as necessary.

 ```
 ERROR Event (JSON)